-The Town of Dorval Island is surrounded by the City of Dorval.
+The Town and the Island is surrounded by the City of Dorval.
 The Town and Island lies a short distance offshore from the City of Dorval and is connected to the Island of Montreal with a ferry service.

-In the Town of Dorval Island, the roads are not paved, the 58 or so cottages open every Spring, close every Fall and the whole community makes sure the natural beauty of the Island is always safeguarded and protected.
+In the Town of Dorval Island, the roads are not paved, the 58 or so cottages open every Spring, close every Fall and the whole community makes sure the natural beauty of the Island is always and for ever safeguarded and protected.